ORG 6499 Cultural Diversity & Individual Differences

 HUM 5300 Human Services Delivery Skills & Processes

 This course provides the opportunity for students planning careers in human service agencies to apply knowledge and skills obtained throughout the program in a practical way.
-Students may opt for projects in new program/service delivery design, program evaluation, quantitative or qualitative research on an issue in human service delivery, or other appropriate areas, approved by the instructor.
+Students may opt for projects in new program/service delivery design, program evaluation, or grant writing by utilizing quantitative or qualitative research on an issue in human service delivery, or other appropriate areas, approved by the instructor.
 HUM 5100 is intended to be a capstone course in the student's program.
+Prerequisite: completion of all required coursework.

 Mental Health Administration Specialization